-INDICATORS: a. collaborating with community and provincial agencies to address the needs of students and their families.

-INDICATORS: e. establishing data-informed strategic planning and communicate and respond to emergent circumstances, including emergency readiness and crisis management, and to political, social, economic, legal and cultural contexts and trends.
+COMPETENCY: INDICATORS: (1) Building Effective Relationships a. collaborating with community and provincial agencies to address the needs of students and their families.
+COMPETENCY: INDICATORS: (6) School Authority Operations and Resources e. establishing data-informed strategic planning and decision-making processes that are responsive to changing contexts.
+COMPETENCY: INDICATORS: (7) Supporting Effective Governance j. building the capacity of the board and staff to predict, communicate and respond to emergent circumstances, including emergency readiness and crisis management, and to political, social, economic, legal and cultural contexts and trends.